 All religion teachers receive guidelines on helping their students celebrate Mass, setting up a classroom altar, following the liturgical calendar, and prayer formation guidelines for their students.
 Religion teachers are certified through a diocesan-sponsored process, and must regularly attend enrichment courses according to diocesan policy.

 Every classroom and hallway has some tangible sign of our Catholic faith (posters, crucifixes, prayer tables, altars, posters, etc.).
 This helps foster the Catholic identity of the school in a way that is accessible to the developmental stages of our students.

-Second Grade students participate in sacramental preparation for the celebration of First Reconciliation; and 3rd grade students prepare for their First Eucharist.
+Second Grade students participate in sacramental preparation for the celebration of First Penance; 3rd grade students prepare for their First Eucharist.
 Older students who have not received these sacraments are guided through their preparation by the Campus Minister.

 Students in grades 7-8 are encouraged to join this extracurricular committee.
 The students are responsible for setting up the prayer table for morning prayer each day, assisting at Mass as needed, helping younger students to prepare for service at Mass, and assisting the Campus Minister in helping form the Catholic identity of the campus.
 Students are chosen at the end of the school year for service the following year.